Medication Summary

 Narcotics are not recommended in aborting cluster headaches.

-This experimental therapy successfully tested in clinical trials.
-Derived from chili peppers, induces release of substance P, principal chemomediator of pain impulses from periphery to CNS.
-After repeated applications, depletes neuron of substance P and prevents reaccumulation.
+Intranasal capsaicin has been successfully tested in clinical trials.
+This substance, derived from chili peppers, induces release of substance P, the principal chemomediator of pain impulses from the periphery to the CNS.
+After repeated applications, capsaicin depletes the neuron of substance P and prevents reaccumulation.

 Class Summary